amirilovic-adidas/k8s-workshop/README.md

       targetAverageUtilization: 50
 ```

-Apply this with `kubectl apply deplo/hpa.yml`.
+Apply this with `kubectl apply -f deploy/hpa.yml`.